LiuChiaCheng523/gene-analysis-cli/README.md

 ### 2. External PLINK GWAS (out of scope)

-Run GWAS outside this repository, typically using PLINK logistic (`--glm allow-no-covarsor`).
+Run GWAS outside this repository, typically using PLINK2 `--glm allow-no-covarsor`.

 Place your project's GWAS results into the `glm_logistic` and `plink_binary_files` folders, respectively: